alcferreira/alcferreira/README.md

 ### Hi there, I'm André 👋

-A frontend developer based in Brazil 🇧🇷
+A frontend engineer based in Brazil 🇧🇷

 - 🔭 Currently working as the principal frontend engineer and team leader at [WhatsGood](http://sourcewhatsgood.com/) a plataform that connects local producers to the local community